MP About

 • art open houses in Newton, MA.

-• Cambridge (MA) Art Association’s Summer Exhibition,.
+• Cambridge (MA) Art Association’s Summer Exhibition

 • ART Off The Wall, Brookline (MA) Arts Center

-• Up/Rooted, national juried exhibition at the Brookline Arts Center, Brookline, MA
+• Up/Rooted, Brookline Arts Center, Brookline, MA

-• ITERATION, a National Juried Exhibition at Gallery 263 in Cambridge
+• ITERATION, Gallery 263 in Cambridge

-• Gallery 263’s Fall Regional Juried Exhibition
+• Gallery 263 Fall Regional Exhibition

-• Beyond Choreography: Visual Interpretations of Movement, Art League Rhode Island’s Regional Juried Exhibition
+• Beyond Choreography: Art League Rhode Island

-• Gravity, Brookline Art Center National Juried Exhibition
+• Gravity, Brookline Art Center

-• Newburyport Art Association Annual Regional Juried Show
+• Newburyport Art Association

-• Harlow Gallery’s Annual Regional Juried Show, Hallowell, Maine.
+• Harlow Gallery, Hallowell, Maine.

-• PIVOT, Newton Open Studios Spring Juried Exhibit
+• PIVOT, Newton Open Studios

-• LOVE, an exhibit in honor of Valentine’s Day, at the NewTV Gallery, Newton, MA
+• LOVE, NewTV Gallery, Newton, MA

 • Newton Open Studios Fall Juried Art Fest

-• Annual Postcard Show, A.I.R.
+• A.I.R.
 Gallery, Brooklyn, NY

 • School of the International Center of Photography SLIDEFEST: [IN]FLUX, New York City